Root Canal (Endodontics)

 Root canals don’t have a good reputation.
 Daily brushing and flossing and regular visits to your dentist can help minimize the necessity of a root canal treatment.
 Saving your natural tooth should be your priority.
 Endodontists specialize in keeping teeth and helping alleviate the pain.

-Our experts at Optima Dentistry, a highly trusted root canal practice, have the skill and experience to treat your root canal and get you back out into the world as you should be – painless.
+Our experts at Optima Dentistry, a highly trusted endodontics practice in Garland, Tx, have the skill and experience to treat your root canal and get you back out into the world as you should be – painless.
 Whenever you come with us, you can be assured that you are in the best hands.
+Request an appointment to stop root canal pain today.